M9R7G/Reinforcement-learning/README.md

 # Reinforcement-learning

-An algorithm of reinforcement learning impleted to control the behavior of an agent that has to clear a maze in Unity.
+An algorithm of reinforcement learning implemented to control the behavior of an agent that has to clear a maze in Unity.

 This repository contains two unity projects.